Why are funerals in New Zealand so expensive?

 Funeral insurance could help

 If all this talk about funerals and money has got you scared, don’t be.
-Funeral insurance could be a great way to help take this financial pressure off your family’s shoulders.
-In fact, we’ve already talked about this on the blog.
+Funeral insurance could be a way to help take this financial pressure off your family’s shoulders.

-- Cover funeral expenses – Which you now know can be very expensive!
+- Help cover funeral expenses – Which you now know can be very expensive!

 - Honour your final wishes – Help with the cost of any special requests you have for your funeral, like fireworks at the wake or hiring a banjo player for the service.